Valgoku01/MarsApp/README.md

 -you need to be on Windows

--run the MarsApp.exe in MarsApp/binary with a CLI
+-run the MarsApp.exe in MarsApp/binary with a CLI with the following command line: MarsApp.exe Direction.txt

 Example of data needed: